Refutation by facts-e

 3.1 Saving the theory

-But, at least in the field of the human sciences, the opposite observation that the opposite is actually true, is less conclusive than it appears.
-The theory asserts, directly or indirectly, that P. However, common sense and linguistic intuition tend to notice rather Q, something that contradicts P. Several options are possible to get out of the dilemma.
+But, at least in the field of the human sciences, the opposite observation that the opposite is actually true, is less conclusive than it seems.
+The theory asserts, directly or indirectly, that P. However, common sense and linguistic intuition are more likely to notice Q, which contradicts P. There are several ways out of the dilemma.

 — Put the inconvenient fact on hold until it can be integrated into the theory.